redxdev/xtlbot/README.md

 All configuration files are written in lua and are located in the "config" directory.
 The first thing you have to do to get xtlbot working is copy "config/config.lua.dist" to "config/config.lua" and edit it.
 Replace the username, token, and channel with the appropriate values for your bot.
-Set "sudo" to the name of the twitch user you want to have superadmin
+Set "sudo" to the name of the twitch user you want to have admin

 #### sudo

 When you first setup xtlbot, you'll want to set sudo to either the bot's username or your username.
-Once you do, run the bot and run "!role <username> superadmin" in the channel the bot is monitoring.
+Once you do, run the bot and run "!role <username> admin" in the channel the bot is monitoring.
 You should then set the value of sudo to "nil" (no quotes).
 If you do not do this, you will get a warning every time xtlbot starts up.

 ### Permissions